 Cardinale Estate is one of the older wineries in Oakville (founded 1982) and is located a short drive off of Highway 29.
 The hospitality center and winery are perched on top of a small natural hill.
 This is the site of the old Robert Pepi winery – which used to specialize in Sauvignon Blanc, Sémillon and Chardonnay.
 Incidentally after selling this property and winery Robert is now running his own boutique label called Eponymous.
 Cardinale is owned by Jackson Family Wines.

 Cardinale’s hospitality center is visible from the Highway 29; the stone building is classy and elegant with great views of the Napa Valley especially from it’s north facing outdoor patio.
 While most wineries in Napa focus on a number of wines, it is the rare winery that puts all it’s effort into producing one great wine each year.
 Cardinale is one of these unique wineries that do so – producing a single Cabernet Sauvignon (with lesser amounts of Merlot in the blend) every vintage.

 The physical winery where Cardinale’s wines are made is located directly below the upstairs hospitality center.
 Another production facility located towards the back of the property is large by Napa standards (and houses a select number of Jackson Family owned wines).
 This particular facility also contains a sizable underground barrel room.
 When you reach the hospitality center and park – look immediately down to the East – you will notice the roof of this cellar is entirely covered in grass (a living roof is quite unique for a Napa winery).

 With such a diversity in vineyard sources, blending is a critical component of making the Cardinale wine each year.
 All the wine lots are kept separate before blending – often winemaker Chris Carpenter starts with as many as 40 separate lots.
-The grapes are hand sorted and then typically fermented with native yeasts.
+The grapes are hand sorted and then typically fermented with indigenous yeasts.
 All oak used for aging is from France.